-All Inclusive Resorts: Are They Right for You?
+All-Inclusive Resorts: Are They Right for You?

-These buildings have no elevators so if you are traveling with young children, lots of gear and a stroller, you will want to ask for a room on the ground floor.
+These buildings have no elevators, so if you are traveling with young children, lots of gear and a stroller, you will want to ask for a room on the ground floor.
 These suites are located near the Kids Club and mini golf but the kids’ waterpark is on the other side of the resort.
 You might find this advantageous as it tends to be quieter.

 There is an ample selection of restaurants at Marival.
 It is impossible to go hungry while you are there.
-The most casual choice is the Casa Bella buffet where reservations are never required.
+The most casual choice is the Casa Bella buffet, where reservations are never required.
 Here you can dine indoors or out for breakfast, lunch or dinner.
 You won’t believe the selection!
 Crepe and omelet stations at breakfast and 15 different types of juice to choose from.
 At every meal, you could help yourself to fruit, salads, cheeses, meats, pastries and more.
 Even the pickiest of kids will find something to eat here.

 The garden setting of Piazzetta Dei Forni is informal as well.
 This snack bar serves a buffet of brick-oven pizza and burgers all day long.
-Here, as well as other places at the resort, our kids appreciated the all-inclusiveness of being able to help themselves to as much gelato as they wanted.
+Here, as well as in other places at the resort, our kids appreciated the all-inclusiveness of being able to help themselves to as much gelato as they wanted.
 They also delighted in ordering plenty of virgin smoothies at the bars.

 There are four specialty restaurants at the Resort.
 La Bamba Rodizio, adjacent to the kids’ pool, is a snack bar during the day and a steakhouse at night.
-Las Palomas serves authentic Mexican cuisine while La Pergola has an international menu.
+Las Palomas serves authentic Mexican cuisine, while La Pergola has an international menu.
 We ate Amalfi, the Italian restaurant, twice and felt it had the best food.
-Parents of younger children will appreciate the kids’ area within this restaurant with a tv, toys and games.
+Parents of younger children will appreciate the kids’ area within this restaurant with a tv, toys, and games.

-Smoking – If smoking bothers your family, you should know that unlike in the United States, there is no designated area just for smokers.
+Smoking – If smoking bothers your family, you should know that, unlike in the United States, there is no designated area just for smokers.
 We were constantly bothered by the smell of smoke.

 Dinner Reservations – Heed the resort’s suggestion to book dinner reservations ahead of time.
-Making the reservations online is simple, however changing your reservation (time or restaurant) proved to be extremely difficult for us.
+Making the reservations online is simple.
+However, changing your reservation (time or restaurant) proved to be extremely difficult for us.

 Wi-Fi – It is free in the lobby, but you will need to pay extra to get it in your room.

 Guests vs. Owners – There is a distinct difference between amenities for guests and timeshare owners.
 Vacation owners enjoy exclusive access to a VIP beach club with much nicer beach chairs, cushions, and cabanas.
-They have special restaurant reservations including a members-only breakfast at La Bamba.
+They have special restaurant reservations, including a members-only breakfast at La Bamba.

 Have you been to an all-inclusive resort?
 Please share your thoughts and experiences in the comments section below.